Jedediah Vincent Huntington

-Jedediah Vincent Huntington, (alt.
-Jedidiah) was a clergyman and novelist.
-He was born 20 January 1815, in New York City, the son of Benjamin Huntington Jr. and Faith Trumbull Huntington.
-He died 10 March 1862, at Pau, France.
+Jedediah Vincent Huntington (1815 - 1862) was an American clergyman and novelist.
+He was born in New York City, the son of Benjamin Huntington Jr. and Faith Trumbull Huntington.

 Biography

-He received his early education at home and at an Episcopalian private school.
+Huntington received his early education at home and at an Episcopalian private school.
 He entered Yale College and later the University of New York, where he graduated in 1835.
 He then studied medicine at the University of Pennsylvania, received his degree in 1838, but never practiced his profession.
-During the three years following he was professor of mental philosophy in St. Paul's Episcopal school near Flushing, L. I., and at the same time studied for the ministry under William Augustus Muhlenberg.
+During the three years following he was professor of mental philosophy in St. Paul's Episcopal school near Flushing, Long Island.
+At the same time studied for the ministry under William Augustus Muhlenberg.
 In 1841 he was ordained a minister of the Protestant Episcopal Church, resigned his professorship, and became rector of the Episcopal church at Middlebury, Vermont.
 At the end of five years he resigned because of doubts about his religious position, and went to Europe.

-The next three years he spent mostly in England and in Rome.
+The next three years were spent mostly in England and in Rome.
 He left England apparently a firm believer in the Anglican theory of the "Via media".
 The authority of Rome outside the British possessions he readily accepted.
 Soon after his arrival in Rome, however, he became convinced that his duty lay in recognizing the exclusive authority of the Roman Catholic Church.
 On speaking of the subject to his wife, he was agreeably surprised to learn that she was of one mind with him.
 Accordingly, they were both received into the Roman Catholic Church in 1849.

-Returning to America he lectured before learned associations in several of the large cities.
+Returning to the USA, he lectured before learned associations in several of the large cities.
 He became editor of the Metropolitan Magazine, a Catholic periodical published in Baltimore, and later edited The Leader published in St. Louis; each proved a failure.
 His life was, however, a literary life, and fairly successful.
-The last few years of his life were spent at Pau, in the south of France, where he died of pulmonary tuberculosis in his forty-eighth year.
+The last few years of his life were spent at Pau, in southern France, where he died of pulmonary tuberculosis at age 47.